aristanetworks/avd-workshops/workshops/vscode.md

 - Execute various Git commands (such as: status, init, log, commit, switch, add, etc...)
 - Connect to Remote Hosts

-VS Code is your personal Git Genie making automation workflows easy.
+VS Code is your personal Git Genie making automation workflows effortless.
 Once you learn to use VS Code, you will wonder why it took so long to get on the bandwagon.

 ## System Requirements

 Visual Studio Code is a small download (< 200 MB) and has a disk footprint of < 500 MB.
-VS Code is lightweight and should easily run on today's hardware.
+VS Code is lightweight and should run on today's hardware.

 Recommend Hardware: